 Recreational fisheries in the Kennebecasis is regulated by the provincial government through the Department of Energy and Resource Development.
 Angling license can be bought on-line through the Department, at local stores, and at Service NB.
-With your license you should recieve a Guide Book that outlines various restrictions and regulations for each fishery.
-The 2019 Guide can be found here.
+With your license you should receive a Guide Book that outlines various restrictions and regulations for each fishery.
+The 2022 Fish Guide can be found here.
 We've provided an overview of some of the policies and regulations below but we encourage you to read through the guide.

 Where can I go fishing?

 The Kennebecasis watershed has plenty of water to cast a line over.
 Some sections of the main river have management regulations in place to help create a sustainable recreational resource.
 As an angler we hope you respect the strategies and help us maintain the health of our fish stocks.

 The main stem of the river has a "Fly Fishing Only" regulation in place after July 1st and this is outlined in the Guide.
 We also have a Catch and Release and Fly Fishing Only section in place throughout the trout angling season, April 15 - September 15.